nodejs/admin/MEMBER_TRAVEL_FUND.md

 ### Reimbursement

 Once the request has been approved, you must:

 1. Provide receipts as attachments in an email stating your name, the participation covered, and the total approved for reimbursement.
 2. Fill out and attach the [Expense Report](./expense-report-template.xls?raw=true).
 3. Email this reimbursement request to ap@linuxfoundation.org and cc mrhinkle@linuxfoundation.org and annmarie@thisdot.co.

+Submit reports within one calendar month of the event date.
+Submitting reports in a timely fashion facilitates accurate record-keeping.

 Due to privacy, the Individual Members list is not public.
 This team will verify the requester is on the Individual Members list before funds are disbursed.
 This